nickfp1985/omnifood/README.md

 by Nicholas Peddie
 July 2017

-This website is for the sole purpose of my web development practice and resume.
+This website project is for the sole purpose of my web development practice and portfolio.

 Omnifood is fictional food delivery company that services multiple cities.